vndmtrx/libadt/README.md

 * Sparse Matrix;
 * Stack and Queue using Tree as infrastructure;

+### Other related algorithms

+Along with the data structures we also add some algorithms that use structures such as sorting, converters, etc. More details soon.

 ### Naming structure

 In some data structures, you may notice that there is a prefix the name of each function.
 The prefixes refer to the structures used to build each structure.
 For example, stacks and queues use the prefix "SL_" for use internally a simple linked list, in its implementation.
 This notation is used because, in the future, there can be other implementations using different support structures such as heaps or trees.